marvin-rubia/Querying-and-Analyzing-SQL-Databases/README.md

 ## Making Sense of Window Functions

 In this article, I briefly cover when the `GROUP BY` clause is limited and how window functions can help.
 It also explores the power of some SQL window functions using a sample database, explained codes, and visual guidance.
+The image below shows one of those visuals used in the said article.

 ![image](https://github.com/marvin-rubia/SQL-Query-and-Analysis/assets/140475770/41e2503d-4033-4ca6-ae8f-4756dcb260ca)